silvester/ReverseOAuth2/README.md

 [![Build Status](https://secure.travis-ci.org/silvester/ReverseOAuth2.png?branch=master)](https://travis-ci.org/silvester/ReverseOAuth2)

 Another OAuth2 client for ZF2.
-It provides clients for github, google and facebook others soon to come.
+It provides clients for github, google, facebook and linkedin others soon to come.

+The library is kept as simple as possible, it does not provide routes or controllers.

 Demo
 ----